-- Children talking about having lots of 'friends' online whom when asked the do not know personally.

-- Disengagement from education.

-- Using drugs or alcohol.

-- Unexplained gifts/money.

-- Repeat concerns about sexual health.

-- Decline in emotional wellbeing.

-- Talking about physically meeting up with someone they met online.

-- Posting lots of images of themselves online.

-- Going missing.

-- Talking about friendships with older young people/adults.

-- Engagement with offending.

-- Exclusion or unexplained absences from school.

-- Isolation from peers/social network.

-- Frequently in the company of older people association with 'risky' adults.

-- Accepting lifts or being picked up in vehicles.

-- Physical injury without plausible explanation.

-- No parental supervision/monitoring of online activity.

-- Poor school attendance.

-- Secretive behaviour.
+- Children talking about having lots of 'friends' online whom when asked the do not know personally. - Associate with other children involved in exploitation. - Disengagement from education. - Using drugs or alcohol. - Unexplained gifts/money. - Repeat concerns about sexual health. - Children who suffer from sexually transmitted disease or are pregnant. - Suffer from changes in emotional wellbeing. - Talking about physically meeting up with someone they met online. - Posting lots of images of themselves online. - Going missing or regularly coming home late. - Talking about friendships with older young people/adults. - Children who have older girlfriends/boyfriends. - Engagement with offending. - Exclusion or unexplained absences from school. - Isolation from peers/social network. - Frequently in the company of older people association with 'risky' adults. - Accepting lifts or being picked up in vehicles. - Physical injury without plausible explanation. - No parental supervision/monitoring of online activity. - Poor school attendance. - Secretive behaviour.

-- Self-harm or significant changes in emotional well-being.

-- Concerning use of internet or other social media.

-- Returning home late.

-- Chronic tiredness.
+- Self-harm or significant changes in emotional well-being. - Concerning use of internet or other social media. - Returning home late. - Chronic tiredness.